Posts

 Image

 A street racers dream...
 Wow!
 This Nissan has the best of both worlds, a high powered American V8 under the hood and a body with unique Japanese styling.
 This 1991 Nissan 240 SX S13 Coupe started out as a stock street car then it was turned into a super street-sleeper.
 The builder of this 240 SX didn't cut any corners, the work is top notch and only the best parts were used.
 Under the hood resides a Chevrolet 327 C.I. small-block that features a Weiand intake manifold and a big Holley Carb.
-The top end includes Vortec aluminum heads with 1.7 roller rockers, their covered with polished valve covers for some contrast against all that white paint.
+The top end includes Vortec aluminum heads with 1.7 roller rockers, they are covered with polished valve covers for some contrast against all that white paint.
 An MSD ignition system gets the sparks flying and big custom big tube headers dump into a full 2.5 inch exhaust system.
-Backing up the hot small-block is a turbo 350 transmission with a shift-kit and 2500 RPM stall torque converter.
-The chassis was completely worked over with a tubbed out 9-inch Ford rear end hanging on c
+Backing up the hot small-block is a turbo-350 transmission with a shift-kit and 2500 RPM stall torque converter.
+The chassis was completely worked over with a tubbed-out ...

 Mark Francis's 75' Chevy Monza